Easier access to money and school buildings are among the benefits for charter schools of proposed changes to Georgia education law.

 HB 430, by Rep. Buzz Brockway, R-Lawrenceville, also makes it easier for charter schools that feel they have been treated unfairly to switch “authorizers.”
 Typically, charters get approved by local school districts, but this legislation makes it easier for the schools to opt instead for approval by the State Charter Schools Commission, which was established by voters by a 2012 referendum.

-Finally, the bill compels school districts to turn over used school buildings to charter schools requesting them.
+Finally, the bill compels school districts to turn over unused school buildings to charter schools requesting them.
 That’s already in law, but the definition of “unused” isn’t as clearly defined as this bill proposes.
 The legislation defines it as vacant for two years and absent from school district’s detailed five-year plans on file with the Georgia Department of Education.

 Sen. Fran Millar, R-Dunwoody, a member of the Senate committee, said districts have exploited the vague definition to hang onto buildings.
 “I’ve had vacant buildings out where I live that they didn’t do a darn thing with,” he said.